-Chow Mien and chocolate Easter bird's nests
+Chow Mien and chocolate Easter bird nests

 2 cups semi-sweet chocolate chips